Local Olympics organisers face uninsured loss from spectator ban-sources

 Swiss Re reiterated on Monday that it has a $250 million exposure to the Olympics.

-Reporting by Carolyn Cohn in London and Noor Zainab Hussain in Bengaluru; Additional reporting by Alexander Huebner in Munich, Paul Arnold in Zurich and Elaine Lies in Tokyo; Editing by Emelia Sithole-Matarise
+Reporting by Carolyn Cohn in London and Noor Zainab Hussain in Bengaluru; Additional reporting by Alexander Huebner in Munich, Paul Arnold in Zurich and Elaine Lies in Tokyo; Editing by Emelia Sithole-Matarise/Peter Rutherford

 Our Standards: The Thomson Reuters Trust Principles.